-Community and Family Resources offers programs focusing on preventing use and abuse of alcohol, tobacco, other drugs, and gambling.
-Research-based programs are taught to individuals, businesses, community groups, and children from preschool through college.
+Community and Family Resources offers programs focusing on preventing misuse of alcohol, tobacco, other drugs, and gambling.
+Research-based programs are taught to individuals, businesses, community groups, and youth from preschool through college.

 If you are looking for information on alcohol, tobacco, other drugs, or gambling or if you would like to have a program presented, Community and Family Resources’ Prevention Staff is here to help.
 Education is the key to understanding addictive behaviors.
 Contact our professionally trained Prevention Staff for information on how our education and prevention programs can help you or your organization.

 Youth are an important resource in our communities.
-Substance abuse prevention strategies such as education and youth development are just a few of the ways we can work to prevent youth from becoming involved with substance abuse.
+Substance use prevention strategies such as education and youth development are just a few of the ways we can work to prevent youth from becoming involved with substance use.

 Gambling, like substance use, can quickly turn into an addiction and often goes unnoticed.
 Gambling prevention and education is available for a variety of audiences such as youth, adults, community groups, businesses, and organizations.